OfficeDev/microsoft-teams-emergency-operations-center/Wiki/SolutionOverview.md

 1. Users can click on **Active Dashboard** icon to join bridge, post announcements and manage planner tasks of an existing incident.
 1. Users can click on **Edit** icon to edit the details of an existing incident.
 1. Users can click on **View Incident History** icon to view the version history of an existing incident.
+1. On hovering over "Incident Manager" person cards are shown.
 1. Users can click on Incident Number to navigate to the General Channel of the Team associated with that incident.

     ![TEOC Dashboard](./Images/Dashboard.png)